arnaudcoquelet/netmiko/README.md

 To install netmiko, simply us pip:

 ```
-$ pip install netmiko
+$ pip install git+git://github.com/arnaudcoquelet/sros-cli.git
 ```

-Netmiko has the following requirements (which pip will install for you)
+SROS-CLI has the same requirements as Netmiko (which pip will install for you)
 - Paramiko >= 2.4.3
 - scp >= 0.13.2
 - pyserial